getml/getml.com/src/docs/install/remote_access.md

 ## Accessing the getML Monitor Via the Internet

-Up to now you only have used the HTTP port of the monitor and required no encryption.
+Up to now you only have used the HTTP port of the Monitor and required no encryption.
 Isn't this insecure?

 Not at all.
-The getML monitor is implemented in such a way the HTTP port can only be accessed from a browser located at the same machine the monitor is running on.
+The getML Monitor is implemented in such a way the HTTP port can only be accessed from a browser located at the same machine the Monitor is running on.
 No one else will have access to it.
-In the scenario discussed in the [previous section][remote-access-start] all communication with the remote host had been encrypted using the strong SSH protocol and all queries of the getML suite to authenticate your login were encrypted too.
+In the scenario discussed in the [previous section][remote-access-start] all communication with the remote host had been encrypted using the strong SSH protocol and all queries of the getML Suite to authenticate your login were encrypted too.

-But allowing access to the monitor over the internet is not a bad idea in principle.
+But allowing access to the Monitor over the internet is not a bad idea in principle.
 It allows you to omit the port forwarding step and grants other entities permission to view the results of your analysis in e.g. your company's intranet.
-This is where the HTTPS port opened by the monitor comes in.
+This is where the HTTPS port opened by the Monitor comes in.
 ### What is Accessible and What is Not?

-Only the getML monitor is accessible via the HTTPS port.
-There is no way to connect to the getML engine via the internet (the engine will reject any command sent remotely).
+Only the getML Monitor is accessible via the HTTPS port.
+There is no way to connect to the getML Engine via the internet (the Engine will reject any command sent remotely).

-After having started the engine and monitor on your server, connect to the latter by entering `https://host-ip:1710` into the navigation bar of your web browser.
-Every user still needs to log into the getML monitor using a valid getML account and needs to be whitelisted in order to have access to the monitor.
+After having started the Engine and Monitor on your server, connect to the latter by entering `https://host-ip:1710` into the navigation bar of your web browser.
+Every user still needs to log into the getML Monitor using a valid getML account and needs to be whitelisted in order to have access to the Monitor.

 ### Creating and Using TLS Certificates

 The encryption via HTTPS requires a valid TLS certificate.
 The TLS certificate is created when you start getML for the first time.
-You can discard the current certificate and generate a new one in the configuration tab of the getML monitor.
+You can discard the current certificate and generate a new one in the configuration tab of the getML Monitor.
 When doing so, you can choose whether the certificate should be self-signed or not.
 This is because HTTPS encryption is based on the so-called web of trust.
 Every certificate has to be checked and validated by a Certificate Authority (CA).
 If your browser knows and trusts the CA, it will display a closed lock in the left part of its navigation bar.
 If not, it will warn you and not establish the connection right away.
-But since a certificate must include the exact hostname including the subdomain it is used for, almost every certificate for every getML monitor will look different and they all have to be validated by a CA somehow.
+But since a certificate must include the exact hostname including the subdomain it is used for, almost every certificate for every getML Monitor will look different and they all have to be validated by a CA somehow.
 This is neither cheap nor feasible.
-That's why the monitor can act as a CA itself.
+That's why the Monitor can act as a CA itself.

-When accessing the getML monitor via HTTPS (even locally on [https://localhost:1710](https://localhost:1710)), your browser will be alarmed, refuse to access the page at first, and tell you it doesn't know the CA. You have to allow an exception manually.
-Since every monitor will be a different CA, there is no loss in security either.
+When accessing the getML Monitor via HTTPS (even locally on [https://localhost:1710](https://localhost:1710)), your browser will be alarmed, refuse to access the page at first, and tell you it doesn't know the CA. You have to allow an exception manually.
+Since every Monitor will be a different CA, there is no loss in security either.

 ### Adding an Exception in Browsers